jbohg/kuka_lwr_rtnet/README.md

-Kuka Example Code for LWR 4 adapted for Xenomai + RTNet
+Kuka Examples for LWR 4 adapted for Xenomai + RTNet
 ==============

 Adaptation of Kuka-provided FRI communication interface to Xenomai+RTNet.